freshworks/crayons/www/introduction/readme.md

 ## Framework Bindings

-The `@freshworks/crayons` package can be used in simple HTML, or by vanilla JavaScript without any framework at all. `Crayons v3` introduces framework bindings that make it easier to integrate Crayons into a framework such as **React**.
+The `@freshworks/crayons` package can be used in simple HTML, or by vanilla JavaScript without any framework at all.
+Since version `v3`, `Crayons` provides framework bindings that make it easier to integrate Crayons into a framework such as **React**.
 (However, at the lowest-level framework bindings are still just using Crayons core and Web Components).

 To use **React wrapper** use below: